The Only Show in Town

 The Problem with Materialism

 I spent the entire first year of this project treating the physical world as the place where happening occurs.
+That was the mistake.
+When the physical world contains happening, interpretation and causation collapse into each other.
+You lose the distinction between what happens and what it means.

+This is a category error.
+You never perceive happening.
 You build meaning from signals that reach you.
 When you think you’re perceiving happening through the physical world, you project your own inside upon an imagined outside.
-You miss the orthogonal dimension where change operates.
-All that remains invisible when you’ve collapsed two distinct types of things into one.
+Collapse the two and the dimension where causation runs is gone.

 Yet the cost is real and personal.